 Bet R2 or more on any slot every selected Wednesday & Friday between the 2nd and 30th of August 2024.

 You will receive 1 entry for every R2 bet placed on slots – entries are unlimited.

+You will be automatically opted in when you take any bet of R2 or more on any slot games within the promotion period.

 200 winners will be chosen randomly to each receive 20 Free Spins on Mustang Gold on Thursday & Saturday after the Wednesday & Friday promotion period, only.